sakhavhyand/SillyTavern-AnotherCharManager/README.md

 A click on this button will open a popup, displaying your characters with the number of tags it actually have.

-You have the possibility to sort Alphabetically or by the number of tags.
+You have the possibility to sort alphabetically or by the number of tags.

 When choosing a character, the bottom part will display basic information about the character, including his tags and description (read-only).

+You can now add, remove or create tags like you normally do with the classical interface.

 ## Support and Contributions